 Our financial statements for the six months ended June 30, 2019 and the year ended December 31, 2018 include a statement that our recurring losses and cash outflows from operations, our accumulated deficit and our debt maturing within twelve months raise substantial doubt about our ability to continue as a going concern.
 If we are unable to obtain sufficient funding, our business, prospects, financial condition and results of operations will be materially and adversely affected, and we may be unable to continue as a going concern.
 If we are unable to continue as a going concern, we may have to liquidate our assets and may receive less than the value at which those assets are carried on our audited financial statements, and it is likely that investors will lose all or a part of their investment.
 Our ability to continue as a going concern could also materially limit our ability to raise additional funds through the issuance of new debt or equity securities or generate revenues from licensing and collaboration arrangements.
 Future financial statements may also include statements expressing substantial doubt about our ability to continue as a going concern.
-If we seek additional financing to fund our business activities in the future and there remains substantial doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding to us on commercially reasonable terms or at all.
+If we seek additional financing to fund our business activities in the future and there remains substantial doubt about our ability to continue as a going concern.
+If we additional financing to fund our business activities in the future and there remains substantial doubt about our ability to continue as a going concern.
+If